Protestantism in Albania

+Protestantism in Albania is a religious community located in Albania that adheres to the Protestant denominations of Christianity.
+Evangelicalism is one of five officially recognised faiths in Albania.
+Protestant denominations in Albania include Evangelicals, Baptists, Lutherans, Moravians and Anglicans.
 The US International Religious Freedom Report of 2022 noted that 38% of the population (just over a million people) have a Christian background.
 The number of Evangelical Protestants in Albania has risen from approximately 8000 in 1998, to approximately 14,000 in the early 2020s.
 However, in the 2011 census, 70% of respondents refused to declare belief in any of the listed faiths.

 Unlike other official religions in Albania, Evangelical Protestants are not organized under a hierarchy with an official head, but operate autonomously in separate churches or organizations bearing different denominational or non-denominational names.
 Most, but not all Evangelical Protestant groups are members of the Evangelical Brotherhood in Albania (Vëllazëria Ungjillore e Shqipërisë, VUSH), a cooperative organization which views itself as existing as "an instrument of blessing … with the purpose of promoting unity amongst the churches, representing every local church with dignity, and promoting evangelism."

-Protestant denominations include Baptist, Lutheran and Anglican.